 Method

 By comparing the casualty rate indicators in various situations under different categorization methods, we locate the major factors that influence the severity and fatality of traffic accidents.
 The magnitudes of the indicators as well as the trends of them are assessed both graphically and numerically.
 Under a certain categorization method, if the difference in magnitudes between various data sequences are significant, then the factor, based upon which the data is categorized, is influential for the severity of accidents.
 On the other hand, if the trends of two data sequences are different, then there exist other factors that affect the severity of accidents and these factors are directly related to the specific category.

-In this study, we use intraclass correlation coefficient (ICC) to verify the significance of difference between data sequences under each categorization methodin magnitudes and trends.(Fisher, 1954).Data from each year in two different categories under each categorization methodare treated as a paired data sample.
-An ICC r = 1 means the two data samples are identical;r tends to -1 when two data sets deviate from each other.The ICC between different classes in various ways of categorized data are calculated to reflect the significance of deviation, hence indicating that the corresponding factor has an impact on the severity of traffic accidents.
+We used non-parametric Kruskal-Wallis (K-W) test to assess the equality between groups of time-series data, thus to evaluate the effect of categorical factor levels under each types of accident categorization method.
+The categorization type is treated as a variable with multiple levels.
+Quantified results of K-W test will indicate the significance of difference between different levels of that variable.

+Linear regression was used to inspect the trend of the accident severity under different conditions.
+Time series data of each level under certain way of categorization provide hint to how different factors affect the severity of accidents.
+The slope of the regression function of one level is compared with the others under a certain way of categorization to find out the impact made by the corresponding factors on the severity of accidents over time.
+The p values of the regression reflect the significance of those trends.

 Results

 Overall Severity of Accidents